[Example 1] Tracer transport in a straight channel

 Figure 19 :Time parameters

-Select [Time] and set parameters as Figure 19 and click [Save and Close].
+Select [Time] and set parameters as Figure 19 and click [OK].

 Flow calculation run by Nays2DH